shirozm/mslearn-synapse/Instructions/Labs/07-Explore-data-warehouse.md

 ---
 lab:
-    title: 'Query a relational data warehouse'
+    title: 'Explore a relational data warehouse'
     module: 'Implement a data warehouse in Azure Synapse Analytics'
 ---

-# Query a relational data warehouse
+# Explore a relational data warehouse

-Azure Synapse Analytics is built on a scalable set capabilities to support modern data warehousing; including file-based data analytics in a data lake as well as large-scale relational data warehouses and the data transfer and transformation pipelines used to load them.
+Azure Synapse Analytics is built on a scalable set capabilities to support enterprise data warehousing; including file-based data analytics in a data lake as well as large-scale relational data warehouses and the data transfer and transformation pipelines used to load them.
 In this lab, you'll explore how to use a dedicated SQL pool in Azure Synapse Analytics to store and query data in a relational data warehouse.

 This lab will take approximately **30** minutes to complete.